 Generally, the team will start with an initial connection to the cloud services over the Internet or via an authorised VPN connection, and explore further as they gain more understanding of the client’s specific service provision.

-The specific steps will depend on the cloud service type, the features used by the client, and the degree to which features are exposed to the Internet or internal users, but will typically include:
+The specific steps will depend on the cloud service type, the features used by the client, and the degree to which features are exposed to the Internet or internal users.

-- Reconnaisance – Understanding the service and environment, and any existing monitoring or alerting procecess that may be in place.
+- Reconnaissance – Understanding the service and environment, and any existing monitoring or alerting processes that may be in place.